nabkd6/Microsoft_DEV276x_First_Project/README.md

 Code for Microsoft: DEV276x Learn to Program in Java

 Below is a link and description of the 1st "project" for this course.
 This is the very basics of Java introduction, so I will first just complete it to the specs.
+Additions/modifications to project are followed below project description.

 [Project assignment link](https://courses.edx.org/courses/course-v1:Microsoft+DEV276x+2T2019/courseware/af5e9113c16c49d698dd0f95924f663a/f74ffdf01641458a8393aaf2ae585a77/1?activate_block_id=block-v1%3AMicrosoft%2BDEV276x%2B2T2019%2Btype%40vertical%2Bblock%40211ac279b1194a5a96ab24b5d8c1eeda).